adevendorf/craft-pretzelimage/README.md

 ## Requirements

-This plugin requires Craft CMS 4 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 3.5 or later, and PHP 8.0.2 or later.

 ### TODO

 * Automatically remove old images from the file space based on age of the file.
 * Provide an option to never store the generated file.
-* Allow the definition of the CDN URL instead of using the Craft CMS Site URL.
 * Test GraphQL Support